What are automatic variables in SAS?

 Below are some of the guidelines for IROC which will help you to understand IORC in detail

-If u assign a value to the IORC variable, it will be retained for every iteration unless you explicitly modify it.
-This is in contrast to the _N_ variable, which is modified each time the data step iterates through the Data Statement.
+- SAS Automatically retains the variable. – If u assign a value to the IORC variable, it will be retained for every iteration unless you explicitly modify it.
+This is in contrast to the _N_ variable, modified each time the data step iterates through the Data Statement.

 data class2; set sashelp.class; if _N_=3 then _IORC_=10; if _N_ = 3 then _N_ = 10; put _IORC_= _N_=; run;